franciscogarate/pyliferisk/README.md

 or, if only like to use specific functions:

-``from pyliferisk import qx,Ax,ax``
+``from pyliferisk import annuity``

 <h3>Desktop Software IDE </h3>
+For beginners, I highly recommended **Sublime Text 2**: [http://www.sublimetext.com/](http://www.sublimetext.com/).
+Minimal and non-necessary settings.
+Ideal for testing.
+Sublime Text uses a custom UI toolkit, optimized for speed and beauty, and may be downloaded and evaluated for free.

-Eclipse is an integrated development environment (IDE) recommended especially for python projects.
+Eclipse is an integrated development environment (IDE) recommended especially for python projects with a lot of files.
 Aptana Studio 3 (based on Eclipse) was used to write and test this library.
 Both are open-source and multi-platform.
-Please check the respective tutorials for installation (http://www.eclipse.org and http://www.aptana.org).
+Please check the respective tutorials for installation ([http://www.eclipse.org](http://www.eclipse.org) and [http://www.aptana.org](http://www.aptana.org).

+For professional use, Enthought Inc. develops the Canopy platform ([https://www.enthought.com/products/canopy/](https://www.enthought.com/products/canopy/)): a comprehensive Python analysis environment, with financial case studies: Risk calculation for financial analysis ([https://www.enthought.com/services/consulting/case-studies/VaR](https://www.enthought.com/services/consulting/case-studies/VaR)).

 #<a name="links"></a><h2>Links</h2>